Secondary Field in Data Science

 Each student's plan of study for the Secondary Field will include:

-1. Core Courses
+Core Courses

-At least 3 of the Data Science core courses:
+At least 3 core courses, chosen from:

-• AC 209a* Data Science 1: Introduction to Data Science
+• AC 209a: Data Science 1: Introduction to Data Science

-• AC 209b* Data Science 2: Advanced Topics in Data Science
+• AC 209b: Data Science 2: Advanced Topics in Data Science

-• AC 221 Critical Thinking in Data Science
+• AC 221: Critical Thinking in Data Science

-1. Electives
+Electives

 Upon completion of required coursework, each candidate for the Data Science Secondary Field will be required to give an oral presentation on a data science research project - typically a small part of the student’s doctoral thesis work or a data-focused side project they have worked on in their lab.
 Students will be expected to display achievement of the Data Science program’s learning outcomes, including the ability to communicate their work in an interdisciplinary context.

 SEAS will organize a Secondary Field presentation event once each semester.
+Additional details about the oral exam can be found here.